rupy/HumanDetection/README.md

 - [space] key: Save regions as pickle & go to next image.
 - [q] key: Quit annotation work.

-You can quit annotation work.
+You can quit annotation work anytime.
 You can start from the image you quit brefore if you give True to generate_annotations().